Medical Evaluation Center

 Meet Our Team

 The MEC includes anesthesia physicians, physician-hospitalists, nurse practitioners, nurses and administrative staff, who collaborate with your surgeon’s office.
-Heidi Koppelkam, MSN, RN, is the Nurse Director of the MEC and Clinical Education.
+Tracy Condron, RN, is the Nurse Director of the MEC and 6th Floor Surgical Suites.